-FOLDA exists thanks to the support of the Canada Council for the Arts, Department of Canadian Heritage, Ontario Arts Council, The City of Kingston Arts Fund, The DAN School of Drama and Music and the Department of Film and Media at Queen’s University, and our venue partner: The Isabel Bader Centre for the Performing Arts.
+Spiderwebshow Performance acknowledges the support of the Department of Canadian Heritage (Canadian Arts Presenters Fund), Canada Council for the Arts, the City of Kingston Arts Fund, The DAN School of Drama and Music and the Department of Film and Media at Queen’s University, and our venue partner: The Isabel Bader Centre for the Performing Arts.

-We’ve grown quickly over the past 2 years and are grateful for the continued support of our audiences.
+We’ve grown quickly over the past 3 years and are grateful for the continued support of our audiences.

 The festival incorporates a three-stage iterative development model borrowed from software design to present and engage with these works:

-ALPHA: Performances in their earliest stages, ready for internal testing, but require audience feedback to spark the next stage of development.
+- ALPHA: Performances in their earliest stages, ready for internal testing, but require audience feedback to spark the next stage of development.

-BETA: Performances ready for public testing to refine the audience experience.
+- BETA: Performances ready for public testing to refine the audience experience.

-GO: Performances ready for production release.
+- GO: Performances ready for production release.
 Audience input contributes to improvements and bug fixes just like your favourite app.

-- Works in BETA can be picked up by other presenters to be GO at other festivals.
+Works in ALPHA one year, can return to FOLDA as a GO the following year.
+Works in BETA can be picked up by other presenters to be GO at other festivals.

 This approach makes FOLDA unique by providing artists with creative opportunities that support work in various stages of development, matching the demands of how digitally-engaged performance is created.
 It allows presenters the opportunity to engage with and track work throughout their development process, offering more organic and informed partnerships to develop works beyond the festival.